armyofevilrobots/helenplatt.ca/content/art/startled.md

  - mixed media
 ---

 Painting created with Golden acrylic paints including metallic gold, on an exhibition deep canvas, then coated with UV varnish.
 Can be hung as is, no frame included.
+Price does not include shipping.